EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 - Make sure to select the Resource Group we just created.
 - For our machine's name, make it DC-1
 - Keep using the same region you've been using thus far.
-- Keep everyhting as-is until you get down to image.
+- Keep everyhting following region as-is until you get down to image.
 - THIS IS VERY IMPORTANT: Select, "Windows Server 2022 Datacenter: Azure Edition - x64 Gen2" for the image.

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/05f6221b-17e1-4424-b90c-5fc9d32c9d73" />

-- Leave everything alone until you get to the size of the VM, and select "Standard_D2s_v3 - 2 vcpus, 8 GiB memory"
+- Leave everything following after alone until you get to the size of the VM, and select "Standard_D2s_v3 - 2 vcpus, 8 GiB memory"
 - For the username of the Administrator account: labuser
 - Password: Cyberlab123!
 - Leave everything else on the page alone until you get to the Licensing and check those boxes.